 These mega kids' emporiums offer a huge variety classes for kids ages two months to 12 years, covering fitness, art, music, language and more.
 What we love about the New York Kids Club is its huge gym with padded obstacle courses, a balance beam, trampoline and sets of bars.

 The space also hosts special events on select afternoons and weekends, giving kids another chance to blow off some steam with classmates.
 Mini partygoers play in the gym, make crafts and dance to live performers, then gobble up pizza served on pint-sized tables.
 Open play is unstructured but supervised, so you can relax (a bit!) while your children jump, climb and run to their heart's content.
-You’ll need to enroll in a class to use the open play passes—they're sold in packs of 10, 20 or 30—but considering there are more than a dozen courses offered each winter, chances are there's something perfect for your little movers and shakers.
+You’ll need to enroll in a class to use the open play passes—they're sold in packs of 10, 20 or 30—but considering there are more than a dozen courses offered, chances are there's something perfect for your little movers and shakers.

 For the Sporty Tot: Little Athletes Exploration Center